BADC0D3/piece-bash-runner/README.md

 ### Sandboxed Version
 - Runs in Docker container with limited resources
+- Commands execute as non-root user (`activepieces`)
 - Container has `SYS_ADMIN` capability for mounting
-- Network isolation can be configured
+- Only specific commands can be run with sudo (mount/umount/apt)
+- Isolated from host system

 ### Best Practices
 1. Use read-only mounts when possible (`ro` option)